peterberkenbosch/spree_process_docs/notes.md

 * …..
 * Updated Readme
 * Get in touch with us!
-* We’re moving to RDoc
+* We’re moving to YARD
 *

 ## Rules